Zauberstuhl/diaspora_federation_test/README.md

 You need at least two pods.
 The script will create a post
 on pod A and try to reach it via pod B.

+The script can handle multiple diaspora pod's.
+Just add more to the `config.ini`

 Dependencies
 ------------